 If your idea of the perfect winter trip is a mountain full of fresh snow to play on, then this is the list for you.
-With challenging high peaks for the experts and bunny slopes and lessons for beginners, plus snow tubing, ice skating, cozy lodges and other fun winter activities, these are some of the best ski resorts in the Northeast for an action-packed cold-weather day trip or weekend jaunt.
+With challenging high peaks for the experts and bunny slopes and lessons for beginners, plus snow tubing, ice skating, cozy lodges and other fun winter activities, these are some of the best ski resorts in the Northeast for an action-packed cold-weather day trip or weekend jaunt with your crew.

-Featuring 22 trails and four terrain parks, there’s plenty of snowy fun to be had at Powder Ridge.
+Featuring 20 trails and four terrain parks, there’s plenty of snowy fun to be found at Powder Ridge.
 For those new to skiing or snowboarding, the designated beginner area is a great place to learn.
 Group and private lessons are available and they specialize in working with kids as young as 3-5 years old.
-For more family fun, the resort also has snow tubing, an airbag jump and snowbike lessons and rentals.
-After you’ve worked up an appetite, enjoy a meal at the on-site restaurant Fire at the Ridge or Ridgeside Tavern, which often has live music.
+For more family time, the resort also has snow tubing, snowbike lessons and rentals.
+After you’ve worked up an appetite, enjoy a meal at the on-site restaurant Fire at the Ridge, which often has live music.

 Mohawk Mountain Ski Area

 Mount Washington Resort in Bretton Woods

 Only two hours north of Boston, Loon Mountain is a convenient choice for your next winter day trip.
-61 trials and six terrain parks ranging in all skill levels deliver the excitement and challenges that your snow-loving family craves.
-For even more fun, there’s zip lining, cross-country skiing, snow tubing, ice skating, snowshoeing, private and group lessons for all age groups and New Hampshire’s only superpipe.
-And when it comes time to wind down and warm up, there are two base lodges and 10 on-mountain dining options and restaurants to choose from.
+61 trails and six terrain parks ranging in all skill levels deliver the excitement and challenges that your snow-loving family craves.
+For even more fun, there’s ziplining, cross-country skiing, snow tubing, ice skating, snowshoeing, private and group lessons for all age groups and New Hampshire’s only Superpipe.
+When it’s time to wind down and warm up or grab a quick bite, there are a number of on-mountain dining options and restaurants to choose from.

 Home to dozens of trails, a snow tubing area and a designated learning center, Campgaw Mountain ski area is ideal for beginners and experts alike.
-Also, with numerous learning programs for children ages 4-18, your child will receive instruction targeted to his or her age and skill level.
+With numerous learning programs for children ages 4-18, your child will receive instruction targeted to his or her age and skill level.

 High Point Cross Country Ski Center